 Since Lily is young and in love, she agrees to travel to a remote village without really knowing anything about the jungle.
 Really, Lily seems aimless, but she has one thing going for her.
 She’s determined.
 Jungle life turns out to be much more challenging than she anticipated, but she works to find her place in the community.

 This starts as a slow-paced novel, but gets more thrilling toward the end.
 It also gets more unrealistic as the story progresses.
 In addition to the adventure story, there are also moments of magical realism.
 I wasn’t expecting the magical realism element, but found it enjoyable.
 For the most part, I liked the story and was rooting for Lily to find her place in the jungle village.

-An enjoyable read that combines adventure, thriller, women’s fiction, and magical realism.
+Into the Jungle is an enjoyable read that combines adventure, thriller, women’s fiction, and magical realism.
 I especially enjoyed the descriptions of the jungle.
 Exciting, mysterious, and wild.

 - Into the Jungle